pvts/web_scraping/README.md

 # web_scraping
-Web Scraping example using Python
+An easy step by step web Scraping example using Python.